South Africa May 28-June 2, June 2023

 Day 4 May 30

 It took 3 hours to get my rental car – it was all very confusing.
 The car was rented from Around the World Car Rental, primarily because of their cheap rates that came with unlimited mileage.
-I made several enquiries about the pick up spot and walked all over trying to find it.
+I made several enquiries about the pickup spot and walked all over trying to find it.
 I was first told it was a Joberg Park Mall but there are no car rental companies there.
 After two phone calls, I walked about 1 km to the Europcar rental (also the ) which was odd as Europcar rented with only a 200km/day limit).
 They didn’t have the cross border permit which added about an hour.
-I eventually left at 11:30 with a nice, new, small Hundai car.
+I eventually left at 11:30 with a nice, new, small Hyundai car.

-I started a drive into the north of Joberg.
+I started a drive north of Joburg.

 Wits Adler Museum.
 In the Wits Medical Sciences centre, it is a lovely place – a huge time line of the history of medicine, exhibits on malaria, polio, kidney dialysis, HIV, herbal medicine and a nice recreated old retail pharmacy and doctor’s office.
 Free.